Your local business online reputation is an important part of how consumers see your business online.

 That means local business reputation management shouldn’t be focused on ranking #1 in search results.
 That’s too much work for very little payoff.

-Your reputation is often based off of being on review sites with a complete profile and lots of good reviews.
+Your reputation is often based on being on review sites with a complete profile and lots of good reviews.

 After you spy on the competition you’ll have a good idea where you should focus.